christophercrouzet/gorilla/doc/tutorial.rst

 .. note::

-   The default settings of a patch do not allow attributes at the destination to be overriden.
+   The default settings of a patch do not allow attributes at the destination to be overwritten.
 For such a behaviour, the attribute :attr:`Settings.allow_hit` needs to be set to ``True``.